matkoniecz/website-checklist/buying domain.md

 unclear price, deceptive company

 https://www.hover.com/ is an excellent case of lying and deceptive company.
-Advertised price is 12.99$ (0.99 manipulation gets pass due to popularity of this scheme).
+Advertised price is 12.99$ (.99 manipulation gets pass due to popularity of this scheme).
 On checkout first hidden fee appeared - tiny, but enough to try other service.
 It is quite sad because unlike GoDaddy site looked promising.

 # GoDaddy

-unclear price, horrible website, extreme upselling
+Unclear price, horrible website, extreme upselling.

 Real price 50 times higher than advertised one.
 In this case method to hide it was to show 1 year cheaper, subsequent are extremely expensive.
 I noticed mention of minimum 2 year contract before running away.
 Though given how site looked and what I heard about this company I was not really surprised. https://godaddy.com/